sbg/GENAVi/README.md

 We added a few features to the stock GENAVi app to take advantage of platform integration and to improve user flow.

-First, files with RNA-seq count data can now be loaded directly from a platform project.
-The count matrix is then computed on-the-fly from those files.
-This supplements the already existing functionality to upload a count matrix directly from a user's local computer.
-Towards that end, we added a **new application tab "Project files"**, on which users first select one of their Seven Bridges projects and then select files containing count data within that project.
+First, files with per-sample RNA-seq count data can now be loaded directly from a platform project.
+A gene-by-sample count matrix is then computed on-the-fly from those files.
+Towards that end, we added a **new application tab "Project files"**, on which users first select a Seven Bridges project and then within that project select files containing per-sample count data.
 Files can be filtered and sorted by name, type, size, or file metadata.
+This new feature supplements the already existing GENAVi functionality to upload a pre-built gene-by-sample count matrix directly from a user's local computer.

 The new tab has been added directly to the `fluidPage` defined inside `ui/ui.R`.
 Note that when the GENAVi app is launched from within a Seven Bridges project, the current project is already pre-selected and files inside that project are already shown, which simplifies the user flow further.